chimera-linux/turnstile/README.md

 recognize the `turnstile` user session as a session (which allows it to be tracked by things using it, e.g. `polkitd`).

+Note that if you use `pam_systemd` or `pam_elogind` in `turnstiled` PAM script to register it as a session, it will be treated as a session without a seat.
+That means things like `polkit` may treat anything running within `turnstile` as a non-local session, and may not authenticate the processes.
+There is no way to get around this limitation outside of patching `polkit`, see Chimera's patches for reference.
+The alternative is not registering it at all, which will not make `polkit` work, as the session tracking logic in it will not be able to assign the processes to any UID and things will not work either.
+Systemd user services are treated specially by `systemd`, as they are recognized by the service manager, but are explicitly not considered to be a part of any session (as they are shared); that means `polkit` will fall back to looking up whether any seated session for the UID exists.

 After performing some initial preparation (which is backend-specific), the backend will simply replace itself with the desired service manager.
 There is a special file descriptor that is passed to the backend.
 The service